-During fiscal 2016 the Company received approximately \$30.2 million in new orders.
-Our total backlog at June 30, 2016 was approximately \$39.1 million, as compared to \$36.4 million at June 30, 2015.
-Currently, we expect a minimum of \$23 million of orders comprising the June 30, 2016 backlog will be filled during the fiscal year ending June 30, 2017.
-This \$23 million will be supplemented by shipments which may be made against orders received during the fiscal year.
+During fiscal year 2017 the Company received approximately \$26.7 million in new orders.
+Our total backlog at June 30, 2017 was approximately \$43.1 million, as compared to \$39.1 million at June 30, 2016.
+Currently, we expect a minimum of \$26.3 million of orders comprising the June 30, 2017 backlog will be filled during the fiscal year ending June 30, 2018.
+This \$26.3 million will be supplemented by shipments which may be made against orders received during the fiscal year.

-In addition to the backlog, the Company currently has outstanding opportunities representing in excess of \$50 million in the aggregate as of September 8, 2016, for both repeat and new programs.
+In addition to the backlog, the Company currently has outstanding opportunities representing in excess of \$59 million in the aggregate as of August 15, 2017, for both repeat and new programs.
 The outstanding quotations encompass various new and previously manufactured power supplies, transformers, and subassemblies.
 However, there can be no assurance that the Company will acquire any of the anticipated orders described above, many of which are subject to allocations of the United States defense spending and factors affecting the defense industry and industrial locomotive power supply procurement of a single customer.

-Two significant customers including the one which advised us of the intent to reduce orders during fiscal year 2017, represented 49% of the Company's total sales in fiscal 2016 and three significant customers represented 61% of the Company's total sales in fiscal 2015.
+Two significant customers including the one which advised us of the intent to reduce orders during fiscal year 2018, represented 45% of the Company's total sales in fiscal year 2017 and two significant customers represented 49% of the Company's total sales in fiscal year 2016.
 These sales are in connection with multiyear programs in which the Company is a significant contractor.
+The June 30, 2017 backlog of \$43.1 million includes orders from three customers that represent 23%, 20%, and 18%, respectively, of the total backlog.
 The June 30, 2016 backlog of \$39.1 million includes orders from two customers that represent 35% and 27%, respectively, of the total backlog.
-This high customer concentration level presents significant risk.
+Although improvement has been made in customer concentrations, this high customer concentration level continues to present significant risk.
 A loss of one of these customers or programs related to these customers, or customer requested deferrals of product delivery could significantly impact the Company.

 Historically, a small number of customers have accounted for a large percentage of the Company's total sales in any given fiscal year.
 Management continues to pursue opportunities with current and new customers with an overall objective of lowering the concentration of sales, mitigating excessive reliance upon a single major product of a particular program and minimizing the impact of the loss of a single significant customer.
-We continue to evaluate the Company's business development functions and the implementation of potential alternative courses of action in order to diversity the Company's customer base.
+We continue to evaluate the Company's business development functions and the implementation of potential alternative courses of action in order to diversify the Company's customer base.
 The quotations for non-repeat programs referred to above include several new customers.

 As market factors impact revenues, management will continue to evaluate our sales strategy, employment levels, and facility costs.
-Management is currently participating in a plant layout optimization review with an objective to improve capacity and maximum cost savings as product moves through the facility.
-Recommendations from the review are currently being implemented and expect to be completed in fiscal 2017 and 2018.
+Management is currently participating in a plant layout optimization review by an outside consultant with an objective to improve capacity and maximize cost savings as product moves through the facility.
+Recommendations from the review are currently being implemented and expect to be completed in fiscal year 2018.